penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     ```
     # "local" is for Unix domain socket connections only
     local    zabbix     zabbix-srv                                 scram-sha-256
     local    all        all                                        peer
     # IPv4 local connections
     host     zabbix         zabbix-srv      <ip from zabbix server/24>     scram-sha-256
     host     zabbix         zabbix-web      <ip from zabbix server/24>     scram-sha-256
     host     all            all             127.0.0.1/32                   scram-sha-256
+    # IPv6 local connections:
+    host    zabbix          zabbix-srv      ::1/128                 scram-sha-256
+    host    zabbix          zabbix-web      ::1/128                 scram-sha-256
+    host    all             all             ::1/128                 ident
     ```

+!!! warning "Ensure to keep the order of the entries"

+    The order of the entries in the `pg_hba.conf` file is crucial, as PostgreSQL processes these rules sequentially.
+Ensure that the specific rules for the `zabbix-srv` and `zabbix-web` users are placed before any broader rules like the default `all` user rules that could potentially override them.

 After we changed the `pg_hba.conf` file don't forget to restart postgres otherwise the settings will not be applied.
 But before we restart, let us also edit the file `postgresql.conf`